Private Beta Access

 The aim is not constant refresh for its own sake.
 The aim is timely intraday decision support when the information matters most.

-That means the logic and entry framing for Wave Trader are tighter and more session-aware than Tide Trader.
+That means the logic and entry framing for Wave are tighter and more session-aware than Tide.

-Wave Trader is the intraday complement to Tide Trader.
+Wave is the intraday complement to Tide.
 The long-term vision is a cleaner product ladder where overnight and intraday trading each have their own dedicated report logic instead of forcing one system to do both jobs poorly.

 Horizon is the leadership branch of the ecosystem.
 It narrows the focus to Nasdaq and S&P 500 names so the report can spend its attention on cleaner, larger-cap market leaders instead of the full ticker universe.